w4jbm/Python-Programs/README.md

 ![alt text](https://github.com/w4jbm/Python-Programs/raw/master/ring.png)

+ ## sudoku_solver.py

+ This is a bit of hacked together code as I've tried to get someone else's 6502 assembly language code running on one of my 6502 systems.
+Bits and pieces from a couple of different sources that I didn't do a good job of keeping track of. :-(

  ## zipweather.py

  This started off as a simple cut and paste project that gathered some weather info from the free service at openweathermap.
 I made a number of changes and additions: